huahuiyang/yarn-demo/README.md

 data.txt format: split with space, one line contaians one or more words

-I write down detail in my blog: http://www.cnblogs.com/yanghuahui/p/3763820.html
+I write down details in my blog: http://www.cnblogs.com/yanghuahui/p/3763820.html